The UW College of Education is pleased to announce our

 Parking for this and other on-campus graduation events during the week of June 8-12 will require a permit.
 Students can order parking permits when completing the Commencement Registration/Order Form in early May.
 Please see additional parking information here.

 How many guests may I bring?
 Do they need tickets?

 We do not require tickets for the College of Education celebration, and there are no restrictions on the number of guests you may bring.
-To help us with planning, however, please let us know your estimated guest count in advance when you RSVP.

 Will accommodations be provided for persons with disabilities?